-As for the DB Section, all funds are daily-dealt pooled investment arrangements, with assets mainly invested on regulated markets.
+As for the DC Section, all funds are daily-dealt pooled investment arrangements, with assets mainly invested on regulated markets.
 As such, assets should be realisable at short notice, based on member demand.
+There were no liquidity concerns arising in respect of the Plan's investment fund holdings over the Plan year.